viteplus/versions/docs/src/guide/switchers.md

 const config = {
     versionsConfig: {
         // other version settings...
-        versionSwitcher: {
+        versionSwitcher: { // [!code focus]
-            text: 'Switch Version',           // The display label for the dropdown
+            text: 'Switch Version',           // [!code focus] The display label for the dropdown
-            includeCurrentVersion: true       // Whether to include current version in the dropdown }
+            includeCurrentVersion: true       // [!code focus] Whether to include current version in the dropdown } // [!code focus]
     }
 }
 ```